bahmutov/vue-calculator/blog/README.md

     ✓ % operator (246ms)
 ```

 As we write more tests we quickly gain coverage and confidence in our application.
-In the last test we will cover `decimal ()` method that remains uncovered still.
+In the last test we will cover the `decimal () { ... }` method that remained red so far.

 ![Decimal method without any coverage](./images/decimal.png)

-The test types a single digit number and clicks "." operator.
-The display should show "5."
+The test below types a single digit number and clicks the "." button.
+The display should show "5.".

 ```js
 it('decimal', () => {